[For the previous article in this series, see All in the Family.]

 The idea of people having a second chance at life after death undermines their fear-based control.
 So every church has its own particular version of what we might call the “One-Chance Doctrine” of salvation.
 At its core, this doctrine teaches the believer that his or her only chance to be saved occurs as a result of choices made in this life.
 Blow it now and it’s ‘Goodbye Charlie’.

 Some might disagree with this assessment.
-For instance, Jehovah’s Witnesses might argue that they don’t teach such a thing, but rather teach that those who have already died will be resurrected on earth and get a second chance at salvation under the millennial reign of Jesus Christ.
+For instance, Jehovah’s Witnesses might argue that they don’t teach any such thing, but rather teach that those who have already died will be resurrected on earth and get a second chance at salvation under the millennial reign of Jesus Christ.
 While it is true they teach a second chance for the dead, it is also true that the living who survive to Armageddon get no such second chance.
-Witnesses preach that of the billions of men, women, children, infants, and babes-in-arms that are living today, only those who are in the Organization will survive that battle.[iv]
-The rest will die for all eternity, with no hope for a resurrection.
-So JW doctrine is very much a “one-chance doctrine” of salvation, and the additional teaching that those already dead will be resurrected allows the JW leadership to effectively hold the dead hostage.
-If the living don’t remain within the Organization under the thumb of the Governing Body, they will die for all eternity at Armageddon and lose all hope of ever seeing their dead loved ones again.
+Witnesses preach that of the billions of men, women, children, infants, and babes-in-arms that survive to Armageddon all will die eternally, unless they convert to the JW faith.[iv]
+So the doctrine of Jehovah’s Witnesses is very much a “one-chance doctrine” of salvation, and the additional teaching that those already dead will be resurrected allows the JW leadership to effectively hold the dead hostage for the living.
+If Witnesses don’t remain loyal to the Governing Body, then they will die for all eternity at Armageddon and lose all hope of ever seeing their dead loved ones again.
 This control is fortified by the repeated teaching that Armageddon is imminent.[iii]

 (Based on Witness doctrine, if you want a second chance at life, your best choice is to kill your family, and then commit suicide the day before Armageddon strikes.
 While this statement may seem disrespectful and facetious, it is a valid and practical scenario based on Witness eschatology.)